nuralogix/dfx-demo-py/README.md

 ### Register your license

-Register your organization license on the DeepAffex Cloud to obtain a *device token*.
+Register your organization license on the DeepAffex™ Cloud to obtain a *device token*.
 This is generally the first thing you have to do (unless you don't want to make a measurement.)